bitsofcotton/p2/README.md

 This is an analogy to QR decomposition.

 # Tips:
-So we suppose all of {p0, p1, p2}, some middle point, left part and right part is the SAME structure (continuous).
+We suppose all of {p0, p1, p2}: some middle point, left part and right part is the SAME structure (continuous).
 If there isn't all ranges on them, the structure is: \[rand, f(rand), rand, g(rand), ...\], f != g.
 But rand itself has the structure if they are PRNG, so it's with new f, g, h: \[(1,) f(1), ..., f(f(...f(1)...)), g(last), g(last), ..., h(1), ..., \].
-So this is categorizable by catg after all data is received.
+So this is categorizable by catg AFTER all data is received.
-So to avoid this, we should make rand() before points and feed it some function, but this is also in p1 if data stream has enough length.
-But with small enough length, it's \[f_0(1), ..., f_n(1), ...\], but this is also described as turing computer with 0, ..., n for switch case description (if then description), so it's \[f(1, 1), ..., f(n, 1), ...\].
-So we can only beat with this large enough turing programs.
-So this is also p1 invariant, which we need large status bits.
+If we should make rand() points before and feed it some function, but this is also in p1 if data stream has enough length with deterministic PRNG rand.
+Beating this with small enough length, it's \[f_0(1), ..., f_n(1), ...\], but this is also described as turing computer with 0, ..., n for switch case description (if then description), so it's \[f(1, 1), ..., f(n, 1), ...\].
+This status length bits depends maximum of original f_0, ..., f_n size.
-This means deterministic PRNG fast enough cannot be exist.
+So they means deterministic PRNG that fast enough cannot be exist if we have any better length.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing